 We reaches the centre of Messum Crater, having ten kilometres to the surrounding walls of this collapsed volcano.
 It is a vast plain, surrounded with low mountains.
 Here are only yellow, low and scares grass and Welwitschias.
 We are not aloud to be here without guide, we are told, or camp in the crater.
-On the other hand have we only seen signs telling us it is a fragile area, and the roads have to be followed.
+On the other hand; we have only seen signs telling us this it is a fragile area, and the roads have to be followed.
 And it is, accordantly to my travel guide: One of the most remote attractions in Namibia.

 Ergo, we set up camp in the smack centre.
 The wind raises as usual, and the temperature drops fast. at 20.30 it is gone from 40C to 17C, which feels almost freezing!
 The dark rocks are a nice warmer for my cold feeds.
 Quick supper and then I try to sort out eggs, butter and milk in the frizz.
 The rest of the trunk is a mess as well.
 Bananas, oil and glass from the lamp and food in general have been thrown around.

 Some may ask; "Don't you think it is dangerous to camping the wild, when there are lions, elephants and rhinos running around?".
-I might think so, but the last five camps we have stayed in have had signs; "Be aware of the elephants in the camp.
+I might think so, but the last five camps we have stayed in, have had signs; "Be aware of the elephants in the camp.
 They are wild animals and dangerous".
 So I just say: "What is the difference?".
 Actually, I thing we will meet significantly fewer large animals here, in the barren landscape, than in the riverbeds we have sleeps lately.

-29. I wake up at six, as normal, but is is colder than it use to be.
+29. I wake up at six, as normal, but it is colder than it use to be.
 Only twelve degrees, and a humidity on 90%.
 I would have expected dew on the Welwitschias, but apparently not this morning.
 Most places, they should receive drew 300 days a year.
 There are just some wet areas on the ground, dew on the car, but none at the plants, and that is not because they have absorbed it yet.
 We can almost see the ocean, and we are not higher than 550 metres.

 We head out through the barren country.
 Not much but gravel and Welwitschias.
 In some areas, they are especially huge.
 One we see are defiantly way larger than any I have seen photos of.
-No time to measure, but of those I have, one have a leaf which are 83 centimetres wide without splitting up.
+No time to measure, I'm told, but of those I have, one have a leaf which are 83 centimetres wide without splitting up.
 One have a stem witch end in a 130 centimetre bowl, and the leaves are 240 and 220 centimetres on each side of the stem.
 Some are higher than others, one have a stem of 60 centimetres height.
 The older ones tend to be somehow coruscated.

 Even though the area is as dry, here are surprisingly many insects.
 The tick on the Welwitschia, flies, butterflies, crickets, wasps and beetles.
 That give living for some larches, small buzzards, and small fouls.
 I even spot a single ostrich.

 We are heading back to Uis - which by the way means "bad water" in the local thong, to replace the mash eggs and bananas.
 Bit easier to drive out, now the sun is higher.
-It is first while I sit waiting out of Uis Supermarket I remember there are these things on the front wheels that have to be turned, to engage the front wheels.
+It is first while I sit waiting out of Uis Supermarket I remember; there are these things on the front wheels that have to be turned, to engage the front wheels.
 We have actually driven 100 kilometres through rough, sandy and hilly terrain with 2x4 drive!

-On our way out of time, we ass a small group of Moringas.
+On our way out of town, we ass a small group of Moringas.
 Unfortunately, they have been scarified, but at least there are a number of young trees on their way.
 A pair of sunbirds and some lovebirds fly fast bye, while the black-blue metallic starlings keep observing us.
 We head out of C36, and turns of on D2306.
 The area is a bit too moist for our favourites, although most people probably would call it highly arid.

 It looks like the savannah of Kenya: Vast grass plains with some acacias and other small trees and bushes.
 It have received some rain within the last days, but it have not given any effect yet, except on seeds.
 The 2319 meter Hohenstein is in front of us, and at it's foot, we find two new Commiphoras.